 Boiling water will kill some germs, but it doesn’t completely sanitize a bottle.
 Consider the method for sanitizing a water bottle and the Environmental Protection Agency’s (EPA) recommended method of sanitizing water. “[They] recommend boiling the water for at least 1 minute, at altitudes up to 5,000 feet to reliably kill bacteria and pathogens to make water potable.”

 Hot water won’t kill most bacteria, but it will help clean your bottle.
 Hot water combined with one of the previous solutions will work together to break down oils and grime.
 Hot water makes the solution or compounds you use more effective.

 Cleaning the Elemental Sport Cap

 Due to the design of the Elemental Sport Cap, we don’t recommend using bleach.
-We would prefer you choose between vinegar or dish soap.
+We would prefer you to choose between vinegar or dish soap.
 With either solution, use the following method:

 If you want to keep your water bottle clean and free of germs, maintenance is key.
-Remember, a bad smelling water bottle isn’t the only indication that your bottle needs a cleaning.
+Remember, a bad-smelling water bottle isn’t the only indication that your bottle needs a cleaning.
 Bacteria grows in a moist, dark environment, so get in the habit of cleaning your bottle at least every few days.
 Be green in your habits, not in what you grow inside your bottle.